jonjim/LT-CharacterCreator-Web/README.md

 * Calculate New Player OS selections, and calculate point expenditure.
 * OS selections are automatically limited based on Character Skill selections
 * Links for all Character Skills and Occupational Skills to view for full descriptions.
+* Compatability with Rule set v3.1.1

 ------

-This tool is not created by, endorsed by or affiliated with the Lorien Trust.
+This tool is not created or endorsed by the Lorien Trust.

 ------